wulff/natmus-tools/README.md

 Tools
 -----

-- **color.sh:** Extract dominant colors from pictures in the collection.
+- **bin/color.sh:** Extract dominant colors from pictures in the collection.
-- **gif.sh:** Create animated GIFs from any *rotationsbilleder* in the collection.
+- **bin/gif.sh:** Create animated GIFs from any *rotationsbilleder* in the collection.
-- **scrape.pl:** Scrape asset metadata filtered by collection and license type.
+- **bin/scrape.pl:** Scrape asset metadata filtered by collection and license type.

 You need to have a recent version of *ImageMagick* installed to use the `color.sh` and `gif.sh` scripts.